-Third party access to upstream petroleum infrastructure

-- 68. (1) The Petroleum Agency may direct that upstream petroleum facilities which are owned by a petroleum holder be used by third parties if warranted by considerations of efficient operation and resource management: Provided that- - (a) the use would not unreasonably interfere with the usage requirements of the 35 holder or of any person who has already been granted the right of use; and - (b) it will not result in the reduction of production levels or disruption of the satisfactory progress of petroleum operations by the holder. - (2) The Petroleum Agency may only take a decision to direct that upstream petroleum facilities be used by third parties as contemplated in subsection (1) after consulting the 40 affected petroleum right holder. - (3) The holder and a third party must, within a time period to be determined by the Petroleum Agency- - (a) conclude an agreement on the use of upstream petroleum facilities, including the amount to be paid; and - (b) submit the agreement to the Petroleum Agency for approval. - (4) The Petroleum Agency may, where an agreement for use is not reached or where the Petroleum Agency has not approved the agreement as contemplated in subsection (3)(b), determine the tariffs and other conditions for use in consultation with the National Energy Regulator of South Africa or any other state-owned entity. - (5) The Petroleum Agency must, when determining the tariffs and other conditions for use as contemplated in subsection (4), have regard to- - (a) resource management considerations; - (b) a reasonable return on investment for the holder; and - (c) the provisions of subsection (1).
+Third party access to upstream petroleum infrastructure 68.
+(1) The Petroleum Agency may direct that upstream petroleum facilities which are owned by a petroleum holder be used by third parties if warranted by considerations of efficient operation and resource management: Provided that- (a) the use would not unreasonably interfere with the usage requirements of the holder or of any person who has already been granted the right of use; and(b) it will not result in the reduction of production levels or disruption of the 5 satisfactory progress of petroleum operations by the holder.
+(2) The Petroleum Agency may only take a decision to direct that upstream petroleum facilities be used by third parties as contemplated in subsection (1) after consulting the affected petroleum right holder.
+10 (3) The holder and a third party must, within a time period to be determined by the Petroleum Agency- (a) conclude an agreement on the use of upstream petroleum facilities, including the amount to be paid; and(b) submit the agreement to the Petroleum Agency for approval.
+15 (4) The Petroleum Agency may, where an agreement for use is not reached or where the Petroleum Agency has not approved the agreement as contemplated in subsection $(3)(b)$, determine the tariffs and other conditions for use in consultation with the National Energy Regulator of South Africa or any other state-owned entity.
+20 (5) The Petroleum Agency must, when determining the tariffs and other conditions for use as contemplated in subsection (4), have regard to- (a) resource management considerations; (b) a reasonable return on investment for the holder; and (c) the provisions of subsection (1).
 (6) The Petroleum Agency may alter the conditions of a previously approved agreement for third party use, having due regard to the provisions of subsection (5).

-Application for retention permit

-- 69. (1) A holder of a petroleum right may, within 180 days after electing to develop the discovery as contemplated in section 54(1)(d), or anytime during the production phase of the petroleum right, apply for a retention permit if- - (a) the economic development of gas can only be accomplished if gas produced as the primary or secondary product is sold commercially; or - (b) the development and production of petroleum would be uneconomical because of unfavourable prevailing market or economic conditions. - (2) A holder who applies for a retention permit must- - (a) lodge the application in the prescribed manner; - (b) lodge the application together with the prescribed non-refundable application fee: and

-- (c) state the reasons and period for which the retention permit is requested. - (3) The Petroleum Agency must accept an application for a retention permit, if the requirements contemplated in subsection (2) are met.

-Granting and duration of retention permit
+25 Application for retention permit of the petroleum right, apply for a retention permit if- 30 (a) the economic development of gas can only be accomplished if gas produced as the primary or secondary product is sold commercially; or(b) the development and production of petroleum would be uneconomical because of unfavourable prevailing market or economic conditions.
+(2) A holder who applies for a retention permit must- (a) lodge the application in the prescribed manner; (b) lodge the application to get the principle of the prescribed manner.
+35 (b) lodge the application together with the prescribed non-refundable application fee; and (c) state the reasons and period for which the retention permit is requested.
+40 (3) The Petroleum Agency must accept an application for a retention permit, if the requirements contemplated in subsection (2) are met.
+Granting and duration of retention permit 70.
+(1) The Petroleum Agency may grant a retention permit if the holder has-(a) elected to develop the discovery as contemplated in section 69(1) or is already in the production phase of the petroleum right; 45 (b) where applicable, proved that the economic development of gas can only be accomplished if gas produced as the primary or secondary product is sold commercially; (c) proved the need to undertake gas market development studies; (d) proved that the development and production of petroleum would be uneconomical because of unfavourable prevailing market or economic 50 conditions.